7matic/SPZZ/README.md

 #### Creating a custom NER model

-To create a custom Named Entity Recognition (NER) model for parsing CVs, there is a Jupyter notebook `NER_custom_model.ipynb` that guides you through the process.
+To create a custom Named Entity Recognition (NER) model for parsing CVs, there is a Jupyter notebook `NER-custom-model.ipynb` that guides you through the process.

 ---